Lupus590-MC/Players-Need-Not-Apply/gameplay notes.md

 * players might run out of fuel and want to try again or otherwise brick their turtle
 * place chest of turtle's items?
 * void the turtle and its inventory?

+# other
+* might want a websocket for chat
+* and another for anouncing when the server will restart etc.
+* maybe another for requesting chunk loading?